6th Annual Renewable Ocean Energy Symposium

 8:10 AM Expectations for the 6th Annual NC Renewable Ocean Energy Symposium

 8:20 AM Gulf Stream Ocean Energy Resource Assessment Observation Group – Mike Muglia and Patterson Taylor

-8:45 AM Comprehensive Gulf Stream Ocean Energy Resource Assessment Using an Integrated Observing and Modeling Approach – Ruoying He and John Bane
+8:45 AM Comprehensive Gulf Stream Ocean Energy Resource Assessment Using an Integrated Observing and Modeling Approach – Xiangming Zeng, John Bane, and Rouying He

 9:25 AM Exploring Cost-Effective Deployment Strategies For Gulf Stream Energy – Joe DeCarolis and Anderson de Queiroz